Mongolia–Poland relations: History

 Both nations regained independence in the early 20th century.
-Michał Aleksander Wołłosowicz then organized a modern custom office in Mongolia, and in 1921 he became an envoy of Poland in Urga.
+Michał Aleksander Wołłosowicz then organized a modern customs office in Mongolia, and in 1921 he became an envoy of Poland in Urga.
 In the 1920s, Mongolia was home to more than a dozen Polish families.
 In both countries the Soviet Union eventually installed communist regimes, resulting in vast repressions of its citizens.
 The post-World War II period saw the development of relations in which Poland assisted Mongolia's industrial development by building factories and participating in geological surveys in search of natural resources.
 Eight joint paleontological expeditions of the Mongolian Academy of Sciences and Polish Academy of Sciences to the Gobi Desert in Mongolia were conducted in 1963–1971.

 Following the Fall of Communism in Poland, Mongolian anti-communist oppositionists established contacts with members of the Polish Solidarity, and a group of Poles flew to Mongolia to assist the Mongolian Revolution of 1990.
 After its success, cooperation continued.
 Polish constitutionalists helped draft the still-effective Constitution of Mongolia of 1992.